-Ayresome Primary has very high levels of children entering and exiting school annually (approximately 200 pupils in 2017-18).
+Ayresome Primary has very high levels of children entering and exiting school annually (200 pupils in 2018-19).

 Every effort is made to combat the impact upon attendance figures but large numbers of Children Missing in Education beyond schools control and carrying those figures on roll do impact on overall attendance figures.
 The percentage of CME pupils is around 10% of the schools population which is extremely high.